Sep 16, 2020 SA Blog Team

 For many enterprises worldwide, continuous delivery is critical to enabling them to deliver software/applications much more frequently while significantly reducing the time between conceptualization and the delivery of production-ready software.

 Through completing agile-oriented projects, here is what we think are the four priorities we should always communicate to customers while helping them build a delivery pipeline.

 3. Choosing the Right Tools

-Regardless of methodology, it is important to keep in mind that we need to achieve goals without negatively affecting the experiences of your customers or incurring financial loss.
-In the process of building a scaled agile team with flowing delivery pipeline, its success will depend on taking baby steps such as getting the right tools and infrastructure in place, and building out an automation environment that enables the DevOps team to collaborate, build, test, and deliver changes and features that actually work.
-That is why it is best to break it down and have measurable goals to make sure every team is heading towards the right direction.
+Regardless of methodology, it is important to keep in mind that we need to achieve goals without negatively affecting our customers’ experiences or incurring a financial loss.
+In the process of building a scaled agile team with a flowing delivery pipeline, its success will depend on taking baby steps, such as getting the right tools and infrastructure in place and building out an automation environment that enables the DevOps team to collaborate, build, test, and deliver changes and features that work.
+That is why it is best to break it down and have measurable goals to ensure every team is heading in the right direction.